 Alaya Dawn Johnson was born in Washington, DC in 1982, the first of three children.
 Both sides of her family have extensive ties to the DC metropolitan area.
 Her maternal grandfather bought the family home in southeast DC in the 1930s and raised ten children there as one of the first generation of African American government employees.
-Her father grew up in Lawrenceville, Virginia.
+Her paternal grandparents raised their family between Lawrenceville, Virginia and Richmond.

 Johnson attended high school at the National Cathedral School for girls and college at Columbia University, where she majored in East Asian Languages and Cultures.
 While studying abroad Japan, she hitchhiked throughout the southern islands and ended up in Naha, Okinawa.
 It was there that she was inspired to write her first published fantasy short story, Shard of Glass, a meditation on history, legacy and race, placing US history in a more global context, that would prefigure the themes of her work in the coming decade.

 In 2007 she published her first novel, Racing the Dark, with the Chicago-based small press Agate Books.
 She then sold a pair of urban fantasy novels set in roaring twenties New York City to a major house and dedicated herself full-time to writing.